Food Science in Action

 Submit Your Video

 Check out our submission guidelines, criteria, and tips for creating a video below.
-If you need additional assistance, contact Angie Myers at firstname.lastname@example.org.
+If you need additional assistance, contact Amanda Ferguson at firstname.lastname@example.org.

 Criteria for Submissions

-Videos should be 1–5 minutes in length and demonstrate a food science process, processing equipment, or common practice in food science.
+Videos should be 1–5 minutes in length and demonstrate a fact-based based investigation to solve a “mystery” about food or food science.

 Creativity: Video submissions should use creative and original approaches to convey the message.